-All exams are given in class and taken using LockDown Browser.
-All exams are closed book/notes and proctored.
+All exams are closed-book and closed-notes.
 If an exam is missed due to emergencies/exceptional circumstances, it is the student's responsibility to (a) contact the instructor as soon as possible via email, telephone, or in person, (b) produce a document describing the valid reason for having missed the exam (e.g., doctor's note), and (c) make arrangements with the instructor to take the exam within 2 (two) days of the date of the original exam.
 Otherwise, a missed exam is assigned a grade of 0 (zero).